-(a) Create a simple JSP page, preferably for the form in experiment 3.
-Embed JSP in HTML page itself.

-(b) Separate the JSP and HTML coding in different files and link them together.
-Add data to request object user.
-Match user input password with predefined password and show "Valid User" or "Invalid User".
+- (a) Create a simple JSP page, preferably for the form in experiment 3.
+Embed JSP in HTML page itself. - (b) Separate the JSP and HTML coding in different files and link them together.
+Add data to Syllabus of Bachelor of Computer Application user.
+Match user input password with predefined password and show "Valid User" or "Invalid User" .